danielparks/htmlize/README.md

 ### `unescape(string) -> string`

-This follows the [official WHATWG algorithm] for expanding entities outside of attributes, i.e. in the text.
+This follows the [official WHATWG spec] for expanding entities outside of attributes, i.e. in the text.

 Strictly speaking, this does not correctly handle text from the value of